Carbotura

 STATE 4AIRLOCK HOLDEntry door sealedPressure equalized + weight captured + acceptance confirmedWeighing and pressure monitoring

-STATE 5Exit door openingEntry door sealed + load acceptance approvedExit door fully open confirmedTruck exits to Dumping Floor
+STATE 5Exit door openingEntry door sealed + load acceptance approvedExit door fully open confirmedTruck exits to Feedstock Ingest

 6.2 Bridge Safety Interlock State Machine